Ultra 9 185H vs Turion II Ultra M620

 • 5

-Here you can ask a question about Turion II Ultra M620 or Core Ultra 9 185H, agree or disagree with our judgements, or report an error or mismatch.
+Here you can give us your opinion about processors Turion II Ultra M620 and Core Ultra 9 185H, agree or disagree with our ratings, or report bugs or inaccuracies on the site.